dendibakh/perf-book/chapters/11-Machine-Code-Layout-Optimizations/11-6 Function Reordering.md

 Following the principles described in previous sections, hot functions can be grouped together to further improve the utilization of caches in the CPU Front-End.
 When hot functions are grouped, they start sharing cache lines, which reduces the *code footprint*, the total number of cache lines a CPU needs to fetch.

 Figure @fig:FunctionGrouping gives a graphical representation of reordering hot functions `foo`, `bar`, and `zoo`.
 The arrows on the image show the most frequent call pattern, i.e., `foo` calls `zoo`, which in turn calls `bar`.
 In the default layout (see Figure @fig:FuncGroup_default), hot functions are not adjacent to each other with some cold functions placed between them.
-Thus the sequence of two function calls (`foo` -> `zoo` -> `bar`) requires four cache line reads.
+Thus the sequence of two function calls (`foo` &rarr; `zoo` &rarr; `bar`) requires four cache line reads.

 We can rearrange the order of the functions such that hot functions are placed close to each other (see Figure @fig:FuncGroup_better).
 In the improved version, the code of the `foo`, `bar`, and `zoo` functions fits in three cache lines.
 Also, notice that function `zoo` now is placed between `foo` and `bar` according to the order in which function calls are being made.
 When we call `zoo` from `foo`, the beginning of `zoo` is already in the I-cache.